JoseMokeni/Image-Colorization/README.md

 ---

 One of the most exciting applications of deep learning is colorizing black and white images.
 This task needed a lot of human input and hardcoding several years ago but now the whole process can be done end-to-end with the power of AI and deep learning.
-You might think that you need huge amount of data or long training times to train your model from scratch for this task but in the last few weeks I worked on this and tried many different model architectures, loss functions, training strategies, etc. and finally developed an efficient strategy to train such a model, using the latest advances in deep learning, on a rather small dataset and with really short training times.
-In this article, I'm going to explain what I did to make this happen, including the code!, and the strategies that helped and also those that were not useful.
-Before that, I will explain the colorization problem and a give you a short review of what has been done in recent years.
-I'll assume you have basic knowledge about deep learning, GANs, and PyTorch library for the rest of the article.
+You might think that you need huge amount of data or long training times to train your model from scratch for this task but in the last few weeks We worked on this and tried many different model architectures, loss functions, training strategies, etc. and finally developed an efficient strategy to train such a model, using the latest advances in deep learning, on a rather small dataset and with really short training times.
+In this article, We are going to explain what We did to make this happen, including the code!, and the strategies that helped and also those that were not useful.
+Before that, We will explain the colorization problem and a give you a short review of what has been done in recent years.
+We'll assume you have basic knowledge about deep learning, GANs, and PyTorch library for the rest of the article.
 Let's begin!

 ## Introduction to colorization problem

-Here I'm going to give you some basic knowledge that you may need to understand what the models do in the following codes.
+Here We are going to give you some basic knowledge that you may need to understand what the models do in the following codes.

 ### RGB vs L\*a\*b